 Read more: What Are Scripting Languages?
 (And Why Should I Learn One)

-Some companies require that their network engineers and architects are certified in the products the company uses.
+Some companies require that their network engineers and architects be certified in the products the company uses.
 Check job descriptions for the types of positions you’d like to apply for to get an idea of what’s required.
 Vendor-neutral certifications can validate your skills to potential employers.

 Some popular options to consider include CompTIA A+, CompTIA Network+, and Cisco Certified Network Associate (CCNA).